foundry-rs/book/src/reference/cast/cast-storage.md

 ### DESCRIPTION

-Get the raw value of a contract's storage slot given as hex.
+Get the raw value of a contract's storage slot.
+(Slot numbers after 18446744073709551615 (Rust u64) should be given as hex.)

 The address (*address*) can be an ENS name or an address.